Santa Barbara - February 5th to 10th, 2019

 Our “base camp” is two blocks from Stearn’s Wharf, and two blocks from State St. Staying close by is ideal as we’ll be starting and finishing all our rides from here.
 There are numerous hotels and rental houses all in walking and riding distance.
 Contact us for the exact location, and any further help regarding lodging!

 Registration opens October 22nd.
-The cost for the entire camp is $1500, with a non-refundable deposit of $500 due at the time of registration.
+The cost for the entire camp is $1500, with a non-refundable deposit of $500 due at the time of registration - register by clicking the link below.
+The remaining amount is due by January 15th.
+There is a maximum of 10 spots available!

 If you have any questions, or for more information, contact us at firstname.lastname@example.org